darealshinji/vapoursynth-plugins/plugins/tdeintmod/README.md

 * edeint: Allows the specification of an external clip from which to take interpolated pixels instead of having TDeintMod use its internal interpolation method.
 If a clip is specified, then TDeintMod will process everything as usual except that instead of computing interpolated pixels itself it will take the needed pixels from the corresponding spatial positions in the same frame of the edeint clip.
 To disable the use of an edeint clip simply don't specify a value for edeint.

+* opt: Sets which cpu optimizations to use.
+  * 0 = auto detect
+  * 1 = use c
+  * 2 = use sse2
+  * 3 = use avx2

+* planes: A list of the planes to process.
+By default all planes are processed.

 ---

     tdm.IsCombed(clip clip[, int cthresh=6, int blockx=16, int blocky=16, bint chroma=False, int mi=64, int metric=0])

+* clip: Clip to process.
+Any planar format with integer sample type of 8-16 bit depth is supported.

 * cthresh: Area combing threshold used for combed frame detection.
 It is like dthresh or dthreshold in telecide() and fielddeinterlace().
 This essentially controls how "strong" or "visible" combing must be to be detected.
 Good values are from 6 to 12.
 If you know your source has a lot of combed frames set this towards the low end (6-7).
 If you know your source has very few combed frames set this higher (10-12).
 Going much lower than 5 to 6 or much higher than 12 is not recommended.